nixbytes/nixbytes.github.io/content/about.md

 #### Nix Like System

-having work with varies of unix and linux system, love the platform and phusogy on how this technology has done and involed over the years.
-Primary Linux Distro include Redhat, Centos, Ubuntu, Debian and expieremented with varies others.
+I Have worked with various Unix and Linux systems, love the platform, and philosophy on how this technology has done and involved over the years.
+Primary Linux Distro includes Redhat, Centos, Ubuntu, Debian, and experimented with various others.

 #### Web Technology

-The web has given us so much, I believe it should still be open and free.
-That why we need to help opensource projects.
+The web has given us so much.
+I believe it should still be open and free—that why we need to help opensource projects to ensure its freedom and assessability for all

 #### Code

+Love to code on my spare time, its a great way to keep the mind busy.

 ![LinuxBytes Repo](https://github.com/linuxbytes)